 #product:category# <!-- the category of this product, e.g. T-Shirts -->

 #product:manufacturer# <!--the manufacturer, brand name of this product, e.g. Acme Co -->

-Once inside your website list, you can find your website ID by clicking on the website.
-Remember that if no website ID is provided on your HTML code, then the information displayed will be taken from the website listed at the top of your Websites list.
+When you are inside your website list, you can find your website ID by clicking on the website.
+If no website ID is provided on your HTML code, then the information displayed will be taken from the website listed at the top of your Websites list.

 Replace size with the number of products to be displayed on the dispatched email e.g.

-If no number is provided, the maximum number will be displayed, which is 10.
+If no number is provided, the maximum number is displayed, which is 10.
 You can also use zero (0) if you wish to display the maximum number.

 B. HTML code examples

-Note that you can further expand your email campaign's content by displaying your current top products by order, top products by revenue, or even top products by views, using equally simple HTML code.
-Just keep in mind that you cannot have more than one case of the ones described above inside your campaign (products by order, top products by revenue, top products by views, displaying the user's shopping cart).
+Note: You can further expand your email campaign's content by displaying your your top products by number of orders, or your top products by views, using equally simple HTML code.
+But you cannot have more than one case of the ones described above in your campaign (products by order, top products by revenue, top products by views, displaying the user's shopping cart).